Top of main content

 How much does it cost to charge an electric car?

 The cost-saving does depend on the price of energy relative to fuel at the time of charging.
+Those with solar panels at home can use the power generated to fuel an electric car and even earn money by exporting the excess.
 The cost of charging an electric car is also influenced by the type of charger you have (if charging at home) or the type of public charging station you use.
 If you choose to invest in an electric car, it would be wise to assess the different charging options available to you, so you can get the best deal for your lifestyle.

 How much does it cost to run an electric car?